girls-whocode/remote_admin/documents/menu_map.md

 * 🆎 Enter a Host: Input the host you wish to work with.
 * 📂 Server Databases: Navigate to the Server Database Menu to load or modify host databases.
 * 🗳️ Load from SSH Config: Load host information from the SSH configuration.
-* 🔙 Return to System Menu: Navigate back to the Main Menu.
+* 🔙 Return to Main Menu: Navigate back to the Main Menu.
 * ❓ Help Manual: Display the Help Manual for the Remote Systems Menu.
 * ⏹️ Exit: Exit the application.